SalihTasdelen/C-DataStructures/README.md

 # Data-Type-Tools-for-C
-Usefull tools to interfere with data types easier and faster in C.
+Useful tools to interfere with data types easier and faster in C.